-Interest rates and fees associated with Direct Loans for 2024-25 (may be subject to change)
+Interest rates and fees associated with Direct Loans for 2025-26 are:

 Subsidized Unsubsidized

-Interest Rate 6.533% 6.533%
+Interest Rate 6.390% 6.390%

 Origination Fee 1.057% 1.057%

 Private Education Loans

 Private Education Loans are offered by private lenders up to the full cost of attendance and no federal forms are required.
 Terms may vary from lender to lender.
 Though not required, it is strongly recommended students first seek financial aid which may include grants, work study, and Federal Direct Loans, prior to considering private loans.